 Metadata records for items to be included in the Atla Digital Library must conform to our Metadata Guidelines & Best Practices.
 Within these guidelines, Atla has established minimum metadata requirements for inclusion in the digital library, but it is recommended that institutions create metadata that is as complete as possible to support and enhance searching and browsing.

-If your institution has digitized and described digital collections available online through a content management platform with OAI-PMH enabled, such as CONTENTdm or Omeka, you may be able to contribute these collections to the Atla Digital Library.
+If your institution has digitized and described digital collections available online through a content management platform with OAI-PMH enabled, such as CONTENTdm, Omeka or Internet Archive, you may be able to contribute these collections to the Atla Digital Library.
+Additionally we can harvest existing online collections using CSV files.

 When we harvest digital collections into the Atla Digital Library, we retrieve the metadata records for the items in your collections, which are then added to the Digital Library as new records along with a thumbnail image for each item.
 The digital objects described by the metadata remain on the host platform and the new metadata records in the Digital Library link back to your original location.
 This harvesting is typically done via an OAI-PMH metadata feed, but we can work with other methods if needed.
 (Most content management systems can make metadata available using OAI-PMH)